1. The Problem: Setup Decisions Lock the Outcome

 Q4: Is it smart to price low to “rent fast”?

-Usually no. A short vacancy can be cheaper than years of underpricing.
-If you price below market, increases later can be restricted by notice rules and limits, so recovery can take a long time.
+Often no. A short vacancy can cost less than long-term underpricing.
+Increases later are governed by notice and annual limits, so recovery can be slow.

 Q5: How many comparables do I need to justify my rent?

 Aim for at least 10 true comps.
 Save screenshots with dates, addresses, and key features.
-If challenged, this “rent file” helps you explain your pricing logic professionally.
+This file supports consistent pricing decisions and clearer communication.

 Q6: How should I structure utilities in a multi-unit home with one meter?

-Use a structure that is clear, written, and enforceable.
-Common defensible approaches are (1) separate metering where feasible, or (2) utilities in the landlord’s name plus a clearly stated fixed monthly utility fee.
-Avoid informal tenant-to-tenant reimbursement arrangements.
+Use a structure that is clear, written, and administrable.
+Common defensible approaches are (1) separate metering where feasible, or (2) utilities in the landlord’s name plus a clearly stated fixed monthly utility fee that is separate from rent.
+Avoid tenant-to-tenant reimbursement systems.

 Q7: If utilities are included, can I later charge extra or remove services?

-Changing included services can trigger process requirements and dispute risk.
-If you anticipate changes, structure the agreement clearly from day one (what’s included vs. what’s not) and follow RTB guidance for any changes.
+Changing services or charges mid-tenancy can trigger process requirements and dispute risk.
+If you anticipate changes, structure the agreement clearly from day one.
+Where utility fees are unclear or blended into rent, RTB decision-makers may treat them as unenforceable or order reimbursements.

 Q8: What’s the cleanest way to describe utilities in the agreement?